Geode-solutions/docs/guides/meshes.md

 ## Topological queries

 Meshes provide numerous methods to query the mesh topology.
 One information you can get, for example, is which polygons are adjacent to each other.
-More precisely, to known which polygon is adjacent to another one through a given [`PolygonEdge`], you can use the following code :
+More precisely, to know which polygon is adjacent to another one through a given [`PolygonEdge`], you can use the following code :

 <CodeExample>
 <template v-slot:cpp>